IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 ## Implementation notes

 This recipe was put together by Nuno Freire from Europeana and was discussed by the IIIF Newspaper Community Group.
 The example is a cut down Newspaper with two issues containing two pages.
 The OCR is at page level rather than article level.
 The example is for a German newspaper called the ‘Berliner Tageblatt’ and is hosted by Europeana.
 In the IIIF domain a newspaper title is considered to be a [IIIF Collection][0032] and points to each issue, represented as __IIIF Manifests__, in a member of the `items` element.
 An issue in this example is considered to be the unit or edition that was published on a particular date.
-For a more complete discussion on Newspaper hierarchies and how they map to IIIF see below.
+For a more complete discussion on Newspaper hierarchies and how they map to IIIF see "Newspapers and IIIF Structures" below.

 ### Navigate by Date
 (For a full discussion of navigation by chronological order, see [Navigation by Chronology][0230].)